ommoore/ArduinoProjects/README.md

   **Description:** \
   LCD Display of SDP8xx Differential Pressure Sensor and BME280 Humdidity Sensor data.

+## SmartWateringSystem
+  **Description:** \
+  Elecrow smart watering system for 1-4 plants using a system of 4 capacitive moisture sensors, 4 relays and one pump.
+LCD functionality for \ monitoring real-time moisture readings.
+Modification of original source code.

 ## SPISlaveCmdHandling
   **Description:** \
   Arduino Mega2560 acting as SPI slave device toreceive a command byte and respond accordingly.